hindu-comm/weblogs/manasataramgini/2012/09/2012-09-29_yet-another-flashback.md

 much like the mystery man from Mathura of yore.
 Sometime later he queried us: “Why do you perform these saMdhyA rites?”
 We retorted: “It was you who taught us the basics of the yajuSh-es and now you ask us?”
-Mn: “Ah\!
+Mn: “Ah!
 Sad are those who are bound by beliefs of those who came before them.
 They say you perform these yAga-s to attain suvargolokaH.
 But you can get there in a rocket, before the shyena chiti ever gets flying.
-And even if you can do that, do you want to get there after all
+And even if you can do that, do you want to get there after all !
-\!
 The man who reaches chandraloka certainly cannot live long there and even before he reaches sUryaloka he would be verily reduced to plasma.
 Let me tell you, suvarga is not up there, it is here on this pR^ithivI – the sukha of suvarga is obtained right here in the embrace of the splendid ladies like MC and KM.
 So stop wasting time on pleasing mitra or varuNa; shape up and pursue such pleasures as I have achieved.”
-We smiled to ourselves: “chUDasya kuruvinda” and “shashakarNa”.
+We smiled to
+ourselves: “chUDasya kuruvinda” and “shashakarNa”.

 Realizing, the divergence between us was underway, we moved our own ways.
 So we decided not to go the long way to the apara-lakShmInagara.